Filing requirements

 Sanction

-In case of irregularity, a time limit is set for the applicant to correct the filing (R612-46 CPI, paragraph 1).
+In the event of an irregularity, a time limit is granted to the applicant to correct the application (R612-46 CPI, paragraph 1).

-If the irregularity is not corrected within the set time limit, the patent application is refused (R612-46 CPI, paragraph 3); however, the applicant is deemed to have accepted the correction proposed by the INPI (if any) if no response is provided (R612-46 CPI, paragraph 2).
+If the irregularity is not remedied within the granted time limit, the patent application is rejected (R612-46 CPI, paragraph 3); however, the applicant is deemed to have accepted the correction proposed by the INPI (if any) if no response is provided (R612-46 CPI, paragraph 2).

-The applicant may then file a request for further processing within 2 months from the notification of the refusal decision (R612-52 CPI; a further processing official fee must be paid and the omitted act must be completed within this time limit).
+The applicant may then file a request for further processing within 2 months from the notification of the rejection decision (R612-52 CPI; a further processing fee must be paid, and the omitted act must be completed within this time limit).

 Form